JB Leonor

-JB Leonor, born Domingo Leonor III is a Filipino drummer and songwriter, best known as the co-founder of the Filipino rock/new wave band The Dawn.
+Domingo Leonor III (born November 14, 1962), better known as JB Leonor or Junboy Leonor, is a Filipino drummer and songwriter, best known as the co-founder of the Filipino rock/new wave band The Dawn.
 Leonor formed the band along with guitarist Teddy Diaz in 1986.
 As a songwriter, he wrote "I Stand With You" and co-wrote "Give Me the Night" with Jett Pangan.

 Personal life

-Leonor is married to Gina Ocampo.
+Leonor is married to Gina Ocampo in 2003.
 They have two children; Anika and Adriel Martin.